intel/FPGA-Devcloud/main/QuickStartGuides/OneAPI_Program_PAC_Quickstart/Arria 10/README.md

 oneapi-cli
 ```

-Select option (1) Create a project.
+- Select option (1) Create a project.

-Selection (1) cpp
+- Selection (1) cpp

-Scroll down to CPU, GPU, FPGA and select Vector Add
+- Scroll down to CPU, GPU, FPGA and select Vector Add

-Create the sample sign under the A10_ONEAPI directory that you created in the prior step and exit the oneapi-cli utility.
+- Create the sample sign under the A10_ONEAPI directory that you created in the prior step and quit the oneapi-cli utility.

 #### 3.2 Running dpc++ vector-add project in the emulation mode